DevExpress-Examples/out-of-maintenance-how-to-perform-a-drill-down-in-dashboardviewer-t138940/Readme.md

 * [Form1.cs](./CS/Dashboard_PerformDrillDown/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_PerformDrillDown/Form1.vb))
 <!-- default file list end -->
-# How to: Perform a Drill-Down in Code (DashboardViewer)
+# Dashboard for WinForms - Perform a Drill-Down in Code

 This example demonstrates how to perform a drill-down in code.